vladjacota/go-current-examples/Packages/README.md

-# Go Current Package Examples
+# Update Service Package Examples

-* This repository contains various package examples for [Go Current](https://help.gocurrent.lsretail.com).
+* This repository contains various package examples for [LS Update Service](https://help.updateservice.lsretail.com).
 * All examples are provided *as is* and might need adjustments before use.
 * Contributions are welcome through pull-requests.